Clean Drain Dry (CDD)

 Use a sponge or towel for hard to dry areas, as air drying may never sufficiently dry these areas.

-If air-drying, equipment should be left out of water for a full 30 days before being put in a new waterbody.
+If air-drying, equipment should be left out of water for at least 30 days before being put in a new waterbody.

 Zebra mussels have been known to survive up to 30 days out of water, depending on temperature and humidity.